anatman-org/prime/bio.md

         a feather

-and that these are the consequences of past decisions, that we must inherit
+and that these are the consequences of a performance of actions

-but that others also
-make decisions with what they too have inherited

-we are aggrieved and rightly deserve justice as they are acting, aggrieved of another

-the sadness of human conflict overwhelms him

-the risk of losing this precious beacon of conscious, life, of us, of you and me

-at the same time deeply sad
+    of a ballet dancer, dancing like
+    like a fluttering butterfly

-and delicate, precious, glittering, beautiful
+        delicate, precious, glittering, beautiful

+and that this butterfly
+imagining that it was a feather in the sunlight

+was as real as zhou
+as zhou is

     and replaying in his head
-    that dream

-    of other
     of abandonment of all care

-    like a fluttering butterfly
-    or like an old man in ancient China